 The only way to know if your home has high levels of radon is to test for it.
 The most common test kits are called alpha track system kits.

-There are a variety of testing kits available online at such websites as Amazon.com.
+There are a variety of testing kits available online.
 Most of the kits are used and mailed back in for analysis.
 The cost of the kit commonly includes the cost for the lab evaluation.

 The test kit detectors should be placed in the lowest level of a home where they are easily accessible but unlikely to be disturbed.
 Most detectors are left in place for three months, and then you will send the detector back to the laboratory for analysis.